sylzys/bakethelake/_i18n/en/_posts/2023-04-13-3-types-of-machine-learning.md

 - repeat until the goal is met (a specific amount a cakes sold, for instance)

 In Machine Learning, Reinforcement Learning is often used to "teach" autonomous cars to drive.
 The car is rewarded for following traffic rules and safely navigating the roads, and is penalized for breaking traffic laws or causing accidents.
+Obviously, we want to maximize the reward (and minimize the penalty).

 Through reinforcement learning, the car can continuously learn and improve its driving behavior and ultimately go successfully from point A to point B.